 You can also pursue compensation for the impacts the injury has had on your life, known as non-economic damages.
 Common impacts claimed in this damage category include physical pain and suffering, emotional distress, and loss of the enjoyment of life.

 Bus accidents are complex.
-The Newark car accident attorneys at Console & Associates P.C. could help you make sense of the legal process involved in pursuing compensation for your Newark bus accident injuries.
+The Newark personal injury attorneys at Console & Associates P.C. could help you make sense of the legal process involved in pursuing compensation for your Newark bus accident injuries.
 For a free case evaluation, contact us online or call (862) 300-4519.

 494 Broad Street, #208B